Donate- The Gift List

 ZambiaZambia, in south-central Africa, is the continent's biggest copper producer and home to the Victoria Falls, one of the Seven Natural Wonders of the World.
 It also boasts many nature reserves including the world class South Luangwa.In contrast to many of its neighbours, Zambia enjoys peace and stability, and has had a relatively trouble-free time since it’s independence in 1964.
 Kenneth Kaunda, the first president, nationalised many key industries, a policy which is blamed for the economic downturn of the period.
 In 1991 power switched to Frederick Chiluba who led change in liberalising the economy and attracting extensive foreign direct investment.
 Zambia has enjoyed consistent economic growth of around 6% in recent years.In spite of the growth, Zambia still suffers from one of the lowest life expectancies and highest rates of HIV/AIDS in the world.Christianity is the largest religion in Zambia, many considering it an inseparable part of their culture.
 StatisticsPopulation: 13.2 million (UN, 2010)Capital: LusakaArea: 752,614 sq km (290,586 sq miles)Major language: English (official), Bemba, Lozi, Nyanja, TongaMajor religions: Christianity, indigenous beliefs, Hinduism, IslamLife expectancy: 49 years (men), 50 years (women) (UN)Monetary unit: 1 Kwacha = 100 ngweeMain exports: Copper, minerals, tobaccoGNI per capita: US $970 (World Bank, 2009)(BBC, 2011)

-The three:eighteen TeamAlex Mateer Hi my name is Alex, I live in London and work for Kraft Foods in the commercial finance team.
+The three:eighteen TeamAlex Mateer Hi my name is Alex, I live in London and work for Mondelez International in the Coffee and Hot Chocolate Finance Team.
 Before doing my degree I spent a year in Zambia and it was there that God challenged me in my attitude and response to those who don’t share our material blessings.
 I'm passionate about sharing the Good News about Jesus and empowering the vulnerable to provide for themselves.
 I’m an active member of Ruislip Baptist Church and enjoy attending Tullylish Presbyterian when home in Northern Ireland.
 My role in three:eighteen is focused on managing the relationship between our partner organisations as we strive together to empower the vulnerable: helping them to develop to make a greater impact; plan for the future; and become more sustainable.Timothy GrahamHi my name is Tim.
 Currently I work in medical imaging research at the Institute of Cancer Research in London.
 I'm passionate about the relevance of Jesus Christ, and the Bible, in our contemporary world.
 Furthermore, we want the timely word of ancient scripture to form us as well as inform us, and having received such Good News, three:eighteen is part of our response to it.Having had the privilege of traveling through East Africa and Asia I'm unable to ignore the opportunity that we have in our globalised society to share with, and empower those that are most vulnerable.
 Within three:eighteen I have a particular responsibility to utilise technological tools as we connect people and shares resources across different parts of the world.Rev Bernard Mwanza, I was born in Mufulira, Zambia and am a minister in the United Church of Zambia, Chinsali Main Congregation in the rural North-Eastern Presbytery.
 I am married to Veronica Chibwe Mwanza, a grade 8 and 9 science teacher in the ministry of education at Mwaba Basic School.
 We have two children, one boy (Jacob) and one girl (Evelyn).
 I have been working with the KFT since 2008 when I was in Isoka.
 From 2010 to date I am now in Chinsali and serving my Lord at Chinsali Main Congregation and Lubwa Consistory as chairperson.
 We have worked with KFT/three:eighteen in supporting vulnerable individuals in schools and a vocational training centre in both Chinsali and Isoka.
 We are also now working with a women’s group at Chinsali Main Congregation to raise the living standards of people there.
 Outside my work as a minister my role at three:eighteen is to help our partner organisations, look after the accounts and as a counsellor to the members of staff and children.
 My exposure with KFT/three:eighteen has helped me have a wider perspective on human socialisation and development.
 Thank you to our partners in UK.
 God bless.

 The Taxi Loan ProjectHow can you help empower the vulnerable again and again with a single gift?1.
 Through the generosity of three:eighteen’s supporters we have been able to give a loan to the KFT that has been used to buy a vehicle.2.
 The car will be rented out and used as a taxi in exchange for a weekly fee.
 3. The KFT will use part of the income generated to pay back the loan and the other part to maintain the KFT Training Centre that empowers the vulnerable through a yearlong tailoring and design course.4.
 When it is paid back we can use the money again to offer a similar loan to the KFT or another partner organisation, making it go further to empower more people.Empowering the KFT to empower the vulnerable.